 We work in some of the world's most challenging countries, such as Yemen and South Sudan, and are well versed in adapting our operations to serve and protect those most in need.
 We remain committed to going where the need is greatest, working with the local church and serving the most vulnerable people and their communities.

 We are also reviewing how and where the pandemic will have the greatest impact in the countries where we work, tracking the science and listening to what local governments and partners are advising us.
-With this information, we plan to develop water, sanitation and hygiene programmes and livelihood activities to support the communities that we anticipate to be most affected.
+With this information, we are developing water, sanitation and hygiene programmes and livelihood activities to support the communities that we anticipate to be most affected.

 What about the safety of Tearfund staff and partner organisations across the world?

-At all times the health and well-being of staff, volunteers and the people we serve is Tearfund's main priority.
-We are monitoring the situation closely, and following the guidance of the appropriate authorities such as the World Health Organisation and Public Health England, and Foreign and Commonwealth Office guidance.
+The safety, health and well-being of staff, volunteers and the people we serve is Tearfund's main priority.
+We are monitoring the pandemic closely, and following the advice of the UK government, World Health Organization, Public Health England, and national governments in countries where we work.

 How can I best support Tearfund’s work today?

 Since the start of the outbreak we’ve faced some difficult decisions, including postponing or cancelling events and opportunities to share stories of Tearfund’s work publicly.
 We are concerned about what happens if we receive fewer donations, and what effect this would have on people living in poverty.

 We are doing all we can to make sure we can continue to follow Jesus where the need is greatest, bringing practical help and powerful hope to the most vulnerable people, just as we have been doing for over fifty years.
 This is only possible thanks to the prayers and gifts of people like you.